Tech-invite3GPPspaceIETFspace

 • A location-based trigger condition.

-Time-based or location-based trigger conditions may be configured independently from the measurement condition for CHO in NTN in at least hard satellite switch case where the service discontinuity gap time length is assumed to be zero or negligible.
-Otherwise, a time-based or a location-based trigger condition is always configured together with one of the measurement-based trigger conditions (CHO events A3/A4/A5) as defined in TS 38.331.
+Time-based or location-based trigger conditions may be configured independently from the RRM measurement-based trigger conditions for CHO in NTN in some scenarios, e.g., when the service discontinuity gap time length is zero or negligible.

 It is up to UE implementation how the UE evaluates the time- or location-based trigger condition together with the RRM measurement-based event.

-When a time-based trigger condition is used, the source gNB may signal the corresponding parameters to a single target gNB via the Source NG-RAN Node to Target NG-RAN Node Transparent Container in an NG-C based handover, see TS 23.502.
-The source gNB signals the corresponding CHO configuration to the UE in the RRC Reconfiguration message during handover execution.
+When a time-based trigger condition is used, the source gNB may signal the corresponding parameters to a single target gNB via the Source NG-RAN Node to Target NG-RAN Node Transparent Container in an NG-C based handover, see TS 23.502, or Xn based handover.
+The source gNB signals the corresponding CHO configuration to the UE in the RRC Reconfiguration message during handover.

 When time-based trigger condition is used, the source NG-RAN node should consider the time indicated to the UE to decide when to start the early data forwarding to the target NG-RAN node.